rust-lang/book/nostarch/chapter18.md

 inheritance in the first place.

 You would choose inheritance for two main reasons.
-One is for reuse of code: you can implement particular behavior for one type, and inheritance enables you to reuse that implementation for a different type.
+One is for reuse of code:
+You can implement particular behavior for one type, and inheritance enables you to reuse that implementation for a different type.
 You can do this in a limited way in Rust code using default trait method implementations, which you saw in Listing 10-14 when we added a default implementation of the `summarize` method